php-dev-br/laravel-doc-pt-br/queues.md

     return Limit::perMinute(50)->by($job->user->id);

-Once you have defined your rate limit, you may attach the rate limiter to your job using the `Illuminate\Queue\Middleware\RateLimited` middleware.
+Once you have defined your rate limit, you may attach the rate limiter to your backup job using the `Illuminate\Queue\Middleware\RateLimited` middleware.
 Each time the job exceeds the rate limit, this middleware will release the job back to the queue with an appropriate delay based on the rate limit duration.

     use Illuminate\Queue\Middleware\RateLimited;

     /**
      * Get the middleware the job should pass through.
      *
-     * @return array<int, object>
+     * @return array
      */
-    public function middleware(): array
+    public function middleware()
     {
         return [new RateLimited('backups')];
     }